arttostog/MusicFrog/README.md

 </div>

 - Go to [Releases](https://github.com/arttostog/MusicFrog/releases) and download the latest version of the app from there.
-- Unpack the archive and run MusicFrog.exe.
+- Unpack the archive and run `MusicFrog.exe`.
 - Done!